A nurse infected with the coronavirus forced to swap the hotel for a trailer

 Since she is infected, “there are better days and less good,” she said about her state of health.

 She was told afterwards that it is the hotel where it was located, who did not want to host people who are infected.
-“How have they not thought that this would happen”, asked the woman who has the impression of being just a number.
+“How have they not thought that this would happen”, asked the woman who has the impression of not being that”a number”.

-She is still in her trailer.
+Marie-Ève Bouffard is still in his trailer.
 At least, it is easier for his relatives to bring him some things she need.

 She finishes her quarantine in mid-may and if she is cured, she fears that she will be re-allocated in a CHSLD.